Does My VM Have Independent Disks?

 Independent disks are virtual disks that are excluded from snapshots and VM-level backups.
-Prior to allowing full VM backups in UT-V "classic", secondary disks were typically provisioned as independent disks to facilitate the old backup standards.
-When UT-V classic moved to the opt-out backup policy, communications encouraged customers to request remediation of any "partial" VM backups (i.e. independent disks).
+Prior to allowing full VM backups in UT-V Classic, secondary disks were typically provisioned as independent disks to facilitate the old backup standards.
+When UT-V Classic changed to the opt-out backup policy, communications encouraged customers to request remediation of any "partial" VM backups (i.e., independent disks).
 However, there are still a number of VMs with independent disks.

 Reverting to a VM snapshot leaves independent disks alone.
 Depending on your application and file systems, this may leave your application in an inconsistent state.
-File system volumes that span virtual disks should be on only dependent or independent disks but not a mix.
-Independent disks may be desirable for certain applications – like some databases that are backed up with other methods and do not handle VM snapshots well.
+File system volumes that span virtual disks should be on either dependent disks or independent disks, but not a mix.
+Independent disks may be desirable for certain applications; for example, some databases that are backed up with other methods and do not handle VM snapshots well.

 Checking for Independent Disks

-1) Log into the the appropriate vCenter web client (see Interfaces and Logging In)
+- Log into the the appropriate vCenter web client (see KB0013467 - Interfaces and Logging In).

-2) Using the search field at the top, search for your VM and click its name in the results.
-You can also browse for it via vCenter-> VMs and Templates in the left panel.
+- Using the search field in the upper right, search for your VM and click its name in the results.
+You can also browse for it via vCenter > VMs and Templates in the left panel.

-3) From the Actions Menu, choose Edit Settings
+- From the Actions Menu, choose Edit Settings.

-If you have any questions or would like to change the disk mode of any of your virtual disks, contact the ITS Help Desk at email@example.com.
-You'll need to coordinate a shutdown of the VM with the UT-VMG team in order to make changes.
+If you have any questions or would like to change the disk mode of any of your virtual disks, contact the UT Service Desk.
+You will need to coordinate a shutdown of the VM with the UT-VMG team in order to make changes.